Agile methodology: what it is, frameworks and benefits

 5. Motivated team members

-Motivated teams find creative solutions, produce higher-quality outputs and get the job done.
-Teams are motivated when they work in a supportive environment for teams by ensuring they have the support and trust to make decisions, move fast and innovate.
+Motivated team members solve problems creatively, produce higher-quality work and get the job done.
+Teams stay motivated when they have the support and trust to make decisions, move fast and innovate.

 6. Face-to-face communication